Jérôme Roussillon

-Jérôme Roussillon (/fr/; born 6 January 1993) is a professional footballer who plays as a left-back.
+Jérôme Xavier Roussillon (/fr/; born 6 January 1993) is a professional footballer who plays as a left-back.
 Born in mainland France, he plays for the Guadeloupe national team.

 Career

 Sochaux

 Roussillon made his professional debut with Sochaux on 2 May 2012 in a league match against Ajaccio appearing as a substitute.

 Montpellier HSC

 In January 2015, Roussillon signed a four-year contract with Montpellier, starting from July.

 VfL Wolfsburg

 On 6 August 2018, Roussillon joined VfL Wolfsburg on a four-year deal.

 Union Berlin

 In January 2023, Roussillon joined Union Berlin.

+Charlton Athletic

+On 28 November 2025, Roussillon joined Charlton Athletic on a short-term contract.

+Amiens SC

+On 26 January 2026, Roussillon joined Amiens following the conclusion of his short spell at Charlton Athletic where he made no appearances.

 International career

 Roussillon is a former France youth international, having represented them in under-18 and under-20 levels.
 In March 2023, he opted to play for the Guadeloupe national team.

 He made his senior debut for Guadeloupe on 24 March 2023 in a 1–0 loss against Antigua and Barbuda in the CONCACAF Nations League.